-The bachelor of science in engineering technology program is ideal for prospective students who like to find solutions to problems, are interested in leadership roles and want to learn how things work.
+The bachelor of science in engineering technology program (BSET) is ideal for prospective students who like to find solutions to problems, are interested in leadership roles and want to learn how things work.
 Manufacturers worldwide are looking for employees who have these characteristics and possess skills that integrate business and leadership principles with engineering processes and technical knowledge.
 The engineering technology program, which includes a concentration in manufacturing, was developed with input from global manufacturers.

 As part of Ohio State’s nationally-ranked engineering college, engineering technology graduates are prepared for a manufacturing leadership role by knowing how to: